rust-embedded/discovery/microbit/src/05-led-roulette/light-it-up.md

 ## The micro:bit LEDs

 On the back of the micro:bit you can see a 5x5 square of LEDs, usually called an LED matrix.
-This matrix alignment is used so that instead of having to use 25 seperate pins to drive every single one of the LEDs, we can just use 10 (5+5) pins in order to control which column and which row of our matrix lights up.
+This matrix alignment is used so that instead of having to use 25 separate pins to drive every single one of the LEDs, we can just use 10 (5+5) pins in order to control which column and which row of our matrix lights up.

 > **NOTE** that the micro:bit v1 team implemented this a little differently.
 Their [schematic page] says